Avocado and Kale Smoothie Recipe

 Smoothies made with superfoods like avocado and kale make it easy to get concentrated nutrition into your family’s diet.

-They can also be a great way to have highly nutritious foods like kale, that don’t always lend themselves to simple recipes.
+They can also be a great way to have highly nutritious greens, that don’t always lend themselves to simple recipes.

-Mixed with all the minerals, vitamins and phytonutrients in kale, along with banana and kiwi fruit, this makes for an incredibly energizing and very tasty green treat.
+Mixed with all the minerals, vitamins and phytonutrients in kale, along with banana and kiwi fruit, this makes for an incredibly energizing and very tasty green smoothie.

 - Half a ripe avocado.

-- One medium sized banana.
+- 1 medium sized banana.

 - 1 cup of diced papaya for many more health nutrients, along with proteolytic enzymes for digestive health.